rlittletht/upcinv.react/UpcInv.React/README.md

 If you go the debugger tab, you should see two folders, localhost:1337, and (no domain). (no domain) is your executing code..
 Open that up and you should see all of your typescript code (app.tsx, components\*.ts, etc).
 Open those up and set breakpoints as desired.

+### Refreshing page while debugging

+REMEMBER, don't use `F5` to reload the page when you make edits to the file -- you need to go to the address bar and hit `ENTER` to reload the page. (`CTRL+F5` might work too)

 # Notes
 Switching from "var React = require('react')" seems to fix the jsx type errors that including Fabric UI introduced